Best universal remote control

 - All our universal remote control reviews

 There was a time when a single brand dominated the universe of universal remote controls: Logitech’s Harmony.
-That changed earlier this month when Caavo shipped its second-generation Control Center, which is good enough that we can recommend it as the best mid-priced product in this category.
+That changed when Caavo shipped its second-generation Control Center, which is good enough that we can recommend it as the best mid-priced product in this category.
 Want something more powerful?
 That’ll be a Logitech Harmony Elite.
 Need something cheaper?
 Buy a Logitech Harmony 665.

 Sure, you can still find a sub-$20 “universal remote” if your regular clicker breaks, but those are little more than cheapie replacements, not true universal remotes that live up to the name.
 There are also uber-expensive remote controls you can buy from customer installers, but TechHive focuses primarily on the DIY market, so we’ll ignore those in this story.